metasfresh/metasfresh-documentation/_developers_collection/en/getting_started_myrepos_en.md

 ## Motivation

 github desktop has from my point of view the following drawbacks
-* sometimes my collegues think they synched, but didn'- [ ]
+* sometimes my collegues think they synched, but didn't..
 * aparently it doesn't support the same repo being checked out multiple times to different locations (=> different eclipse workspaces)

+Therefore I recommend to install the "real" [git](https://git-scm.com/) and use it together with myrepos.

 ## Installing myreps